Anorak-05/Anorak-05/README.md

 # About me

-Hello I am Nils and I am beginning to study computer science in Germany.
+Hello I am Nils and I am studying computer science in Germany.

 ### My skills so far

  - intermediate C# with Unity
- - basic Java
+ - intermediate Java
- - very, very basic Python
+ - basic Python
 <!--
 **Anorak-05/Anorak-05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.